Using AI for GOV.UK service prototypes

 AI prototyping rewards a well-written brief in the same way a capable contractor does.
 A spec that yields a strong first prototype usually has:

 - The fields, with their types.
 Name (text), date of birth (date), licence type (radio: trout / salmon / coarse), payment (card).
-Be explicit about which patterns from the design system you expect — date input vs three separate fields, radios vs checkboxes, the lot.
+Be explicit about which patterns from the design system you expect.

 - The validation rules.
 Must be 12 or over; licence type cannot be empty; address must be a UK postcode.
 These show up in the error summary, so name them in plain language.